danchoi/vnews/README.markdown

     #!/bin/bash
     lpr -o cpi=12 -o lpi=8 -o page-right=36 -o page-left=42 -o page-top=36 -o page-bottom=48 $1

-put it on your PATH.
-Then you could run
+Put this on your PATH.
+Then you can run this to print your concatenated
+view:

     :w !lprcustom

 ## Updating your feeds